FindMySchool LogoFindMySchool

 The school suits families within the tight catchment who value academic rigour paired with pastoral depth, families drawn to the Christian environment (whether active practitioners or respectfully curious), and those who prefer small-school community over large-school anonymity.
 The challenge is entry; once secured, the education offered is exceptional.

 Yes.
-The school ranks 17th in England for Key Stage 2 performance (FindMySchool ranking), placing it in the elite tier occupying the top 2% nationally.
-99% of pupils met the expected standard in reading, writing, and mathematics in 2024, compared to the England average of 62%.
+The school ranks 280th in England for Key Stage 2 academic performance (FindMySchool ranking), placing it in the top 2% nationally.
+In the 2024-25 / 2025 dataset, 80% of pupils met the expected standard in reading, writing, and mathematics.
 The school was rated Good by Ofsted in June 2023, with Outstanding grades in three of the five key inspection areas.
 Staff know pupils individually; behaviour is calm and purposeful; pastoral support is readily available.

 Hampstead Parochial is a Church of England Voluntary Aided School with 30 Reception places available annually.
 50% are Foundation Places reserved for families with regular church attendance; 50% are open places allocated primarily by distance from the school gates.
-In 2024, the school received 231 applications for 30 places.
-The last distance offered was 0.399 miles.
-Distances vary annually based on applicant distribution; proximity provides priority but does not guarantee a place.
+The school is often oversubscribed, and last-distance thresholds vary annually based on applicant distribution; proximity provides priority but does not guarantee a place.
 Parents should use the FindMySchool Map Search to verify their precise distance and eligibility before relying on entry.

 Hampstead Parochial is a primary school serving ages 4–11 (Reception to Year 6).
 There is no on-site nursery provision.
 Families seeking school-based early years care will need to look at neighbouring settings or independent nurseries in Hampstead.
 The school does welcome all pupils into Reception from age 4.